JessikaSolleder/CE--462-Project-2/README.md

 4. The angle of the backfill in relation to the top of the retaining wall (Alpha)
 * To enhance user experience all angles are requested in degrees and are then converted to radians by the program

+ADD IN AN OUTLINE AND WHERE/ WHEN TO REFERENCE MATERIALS ABOVE

 Code by @JessikaSolleder with the aid of the following resources:

 OpenAI.
 (Year).
 GPT-3 Language Model [Computer software].
 Retrieved from https://openai.com/gpt-3